Skip to content

 --timeout 60s

-helm install spire spire-hardened/spire \
+helm install spire cofide/spire \

 --values values.yaml \